quii/learn-go-with-tests/intro-to-generics.md

 ### Abstraction is not a dirty word

-It's easy to dunk on AbstractSingletonMethodFactory but let's not pretend a code base with no abstraction isn't just as bad.
+It's easy to dunk on [AbstractSingletonProxyFactoryBean](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/aop/framework/AbstractSingletonProxyFactoryBean.html) but let's not pretend a code base with no abstraction at all isn't also bad.
+It's your job to _gather_ related concepts when appropriate, so your system is easier to understand and change; rather than being a collection of disparate functions and types with a lack of clarity.